frederic-perez/AmE-dictionary/data/dictionary.md

 __stodgy__ _adj_ _The mainstream may sound too stodgy._
 __stoke__ _v_ :nine::m: (stoked, stoking, stoke up) __1__ To add more coal or wood to a fire. _I stoked the furnace for the night._ __2__ To cause something to increase. _Rising oil prices stoked inflation._ _Stoking tensions._
 __stoking__ _n_
+__stola__ _n_ /STOH-luh/ A long, draped robe worn by women of ancient Rome. _The traditional garment worn by women in ancient Rome was the stola; men wore the corresponding toga._
 __stolid__ _adj_ :four: Having or revealing little emotion or sensibility; not easily aroused or excited. _Syn_ impassive _Her face showed nothing but stolid indifference._
 __stoma__ _n_
 __stomach__ _v_ :three::hammer: